seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 815 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 816 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 809+6=815
+//// 811+6=817

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 17 (2024, Sunday, November 3rd at 05:04 pm PST)
+//// File version: 18 (2024, Monday, November 4th at 08:10 pm PST)
-//// Line count (including blank lines and compiler line): 875
+//// Line count (including blank lines and compiler line): 876

 //// ----------------------------------------------------- \\\\